haiku/website/content/blog/pulkomandy/2017-11-25_haiku_monthly_activity_report_november_2017.md

 <p>waddleplash reviewed and merged several patches which were pending on the bugtracker, including work by Dale Cieslak to speed up the character map application, old patches from Andreas Faerber to clean up the kernel network stack (used for network booting) on PowerPC, and a patch by Owen to improve keyboard shortcuts in file panels.</p>

 <p>Korli started work on the FreeBSD11 compatibility layer, bringing several wired network interfaces up to date.
-The work on wireless oens remains to be done.</p>
+The work on wireless ones remains to be done.</p>

 <p>kallisti5 introduced lutimes, a function required by POSIX which was not available yet.</p>
 <p>korli fixed the shm_open function to set the FD_CLOEXEC flag.
-POSIX cmpatibility subtleties again.</p>
+POSIX compatibility subtleties again.</p>
 <p>John Scipione tweaked the look of BSpinner</p>
-<p>Janus fixed variosu problems in the PowerStatus replicant, mainly to allow replicating it on the desktop after resizing (if you want that huge battery gauge, now you can).</p>
+<p>Janus fixed various problems in the PowerStatus replicant, mainly to allow replicating it on the desktop after resizing (if you want that huge battery gauge, now you can).</p>
 <p>Kallisti5 got the UART output working again on the Raspberry Pi 2, allowing for debugging the kernel and boot process (it still crashes early on, but at least we can try to investigate now).
 He also cleaned various things in our shared UART code.</p>
 <p>John Scipione fixed alignment of Tracker column titles with the scrollbar arrow.</p>

 <h3>Capitole du Libre</h3>

 <p>The Capitole du Libre is an event around free software (and hardware) in Toulouse.
 We were there with a Haiku booth for the 3rd (or 4th?) year.
 The event is a great success and keeps growing every year.
 As mentionned above, I gave a talk there.
 It was much less succesful than at the Alchimie, with maybe 4 or 5 people attending.
-This seems to be a combination of lots of interesting talks happening at the same time, and being scheduled as the first talk on sunday morining, after everyone had a busy night talking, eating, hacking, and doing whatever they do instead of sleeping.</p>
+This seems to be a combination of lots of interesting talks happening at the same time, and being scheduled as the first talk on sunday morning, after everyone had a busy night talking, eating, hacking, and doing whatever they do instead of sleeping.</p>
 <p>Besides the talk, the event is also an opportunity to meet and discuss with people from other projects.
 I had a try at porting Poezio, an XMPP command-line client, and got one of the developers to finally submit patches to haikuporter that we had started working on together back in july at the RMLL, and were sleeping on his laptop since then.
 I still hope to get him to boot is Haiku VM more often.</p>
 <p>This year our booth was just next to Purism, who were demoing their laptops and advertising their upcoming phone.
 Their goal is to provide devices which don't need any closed source software to run: no binary blobs, open source BIOS, etc. We wanted to try running Haiku, but their laptops boot straight into coreboot which can only load a Linux kernel, or maybe, possibly an UEFI executable.
 Since we only had a BIOS-based USB drive, this did not work.
 We will try to have at least an EFI one ready next time.</p>
 <p>I made some demos of Haiku, the usual things with filesystem attributes, playing several videos, plugging a MIDI keyboard (but several people complained about the latency), and showing CPU load on USB blinkenlights.
-François also had the usual 600MHz demo laptop, which still doesn't want to die afte rall those years.</p>
+François also had the usual 800MHz demo laptop, which still doesn't want to die after all those years.</p>
 <p>On sunday morning, KapiX joined us and helped give some demos on the booth, explaining the goals of the project, and so on.
 It meant it was a little easier for us to visit other people, and I tried to convert people to Haiku by giving them home-made cookies.
 We'll see if new contributors pop-up thanks to this!</p>
 <p>In the evening, Hy Che joined us as the event was closing.
 He found his way thanks to helpful people around the tramway and metro lines.
 Thanks to them :)</p>